Cookie Consent

 5 best practices for a CLM implementation success story

-Plan ahead and open the channels of communication
+#1: Plan ahead and open communication channels

-This can be as simple as creating a centralized document outlining things like:
+Planning can be as simple as creating a centralized document outlining things like:

-• Who oversees the CLM implementation process?
+• Who oversees CLM implementation?

 • What teams are expected to be onboarded, and in what order?